kcjerrell/drawthings-py/README.md

 (Note: the CLI service is coming soon.)

 You can update properties on the config through the request's `config` property.
-See the Configs section for more examples
+See the Configs section for more examples.

 ```python
 req.config["steps"] = 8